nwchemgit/nwchem-wiki/Cartesian-coordinate-input.md

     non-zero charge.

-It is important to be aware of the following points regarding the definitions and usage of the values specified for the variable <tag> to describe the centers in a system:
+It is important to be aware of the following points regarding the definitions and usage of the values specified for the variable `<tag>` to describe the centers in a system:

-  - If the tag begins with characters that cannot be matched against an atom, and those characters are not BQ or X, then a fatal error is generated.
+  - If the tag begins with characters that cannot be matched against an atom, and those characters are not `BQ` or `X`, then a fatal error is generated.
   - The tag of a center is used in the
     [BASIS](Basis) and